automorph-org/automorph/docs/Web-RPC.md

 ### URL format

-- URL path components following an API endpoint prefix must specify the invoked function
+- URL path components following an API endpoint prefix must specify the invoked remote function name
-- URL query parameters for cacheable requests may specify additional arguments for the invoked function
+- URL query parameters for cacheable requests may specify additional arguments for the remote function

 Identically named invoked function arguments must not be supplied both in the request body and as URL query parameter.
 Such an ambiguous call must cause an error.